-Honduras experienced internal migration and urbanization during the 20th century, especially in and around Tegucigalpa and the northern city of San Pedro Sula.
-By 2023, 60% of the population live in urban areas.
-While just 55% of the population had access to electricity in 1990, that proportion had risen to 94% by 2021.
-As of 2020, 93% of the population had access to sanitation services and 96% to safe drinking water, up from 62% and 82% respectively in 2000.
+Honduras experienced internal migration and urbanization during the 20th century, especially in and around Tequcigalpa and the northern city of San Pedro Sula.
+In 2024, 60% of the population live in urban areas.
+While just 55% of the population had access to electricity in 1990, that proportion had risen to 94% by 2022.
+Since 2020, 93% of the population has access to sanitation services and 96% to safe drinking water, up from 62% and 82% respectively in 2000.